MarkBaggett/504lab/docs/solution.md

   TCP    127.0.0.1:50985        127.0.0.1:51273        ESTABLISHED     6392
 ```

-You most likely see two entries here.
+If you are following the commands as outlined in this walk-through then you most likely see two entries here.
 The bottom one is "ESTABLISHED" meaning someone is connected to it.
-That is the netcat connection that we made to the backdoor to get the flag.
+That is the netcat connection that you made to the backdoor to get the flag.
 If you don't close netcat it will keep that connection open.
 If you closed netcat you may only see one entry.
 The first line says that it is "LISTENING".
 This is the new port that backdoor is listening on.
-We have the next answer to our questions!
+You have the next answer to the questions!

 ```
 What TCP port is the backdoor listening on now?
 51274